 I am a sixth year PhD student in the Computer Science department at UT Austin.
-My research interests include distributional semantics, grounded word meaning, textual inference and general natural language processing.
+My research interests include distributional semantics, deep learning, textual inference and general natural language processing.
 I am supervised by Katrin Erk, and affiliated with the UTCS Machine Learning lab.
 I will graduate the first week of May.

 I'm most easily reached via my email, firstname.lastname@example.org.